 The Bible is the final authority regarding all questions of belief, conduct, and morality.
 If the Bible is the inspired word of God, then rejecting it will lead us into trouble and be the cause of our own destruction.

-If He hadn’t informed us in the Bible through divine revelation, we would not have known these truths.
-Everything that a person needs to know about God to interact appropriately with them can be found in the Bible.
+If he hadn’t informed us in the Bible through divine revelation, we would not have known these truths.
+Everything that a person needs to know about God to interact appropriately with him can be found in the Bible.

 Is The Bible The Word Of God?